arvindsridhar1/cs1470final-bnns/README.md

 ### Link to Code
 - All our code is implemented in a Colab notebook which has text explanations of everything we do.
 The link to view is https://colab.research.google.com/drive/134v2cLDpJmyAAC5no365x9ibZGZXgEDn?usp=sharing

+### Link to Devpost
+- Find the details about the project on our Project Devpost, which can be found at https://devpost.com/software/binarized-neural-networks